 - Humana will only allow D-SNP enrollments with their Fast App or E-Hub, but not with their digital marketing materials.

 Follow the same process as you do a face to face presentation: You’ll need a completed SOA and needs assessment.
 Run the client’s drugs and check their doctors, then present the carrier and plan that best meets their needs.
 Go over the enrollment book, summary of benefits, and star rating.
 Then complete the application in the most effective way for the client.
-Documentation is key when doing remote presentations to ensure no step or information is missed, so consider using tools like NCC’s Medicare Needs Assessment to track the client’s information.
+Documentation is key when doing remote presentations to ensure no step or information is missed, so consider using tools like NCC’s Enrollment Central or Medicare Needs Assessment to track the client’s information.

 Additional note for Aetna agents: If you use Aetna’s RATE tool, you must follow their scripting within the Ascend app.

 You should still take the time to warm up and get to know the client like you normally would in person.
 You may be one of the only people they interact with in a day, especially during the COVID-19 pandemic.
 Take the time to show them you care, and make sure to talk with them about something besides insurance.
 You may even want to spend more time getting to know clients during remote sales than you would during an in-person visit.